Snite Museum of Art

-The Snite Museum of Art, was the fine art museum on the University of Notre Dame campus, near South Bend, Indiana.
-It included about 30,000 works of art that span cultures, eras, and media.
-The Museum supported faculty teaching and research and through programs, lectures, workshops, and exhibitions.
+The Snite Research Center in the Visual Arts, formerly known as the Snite Museum of Art, is the former art museum of the University of Notre Dame, located on its campus near South Bend, Indiana.
+The museum held around 30,000 works of art spanning cultures, eras, and media.
+It supported faculty teaching and research and through programs, lectures, workshops, and exhibitions.
 Students played a role as gallery guides and as student advisory members.

-In April 2023 the Snite Museum closed in anticipation of the completion of the new Raclin Murphy Museum of Art, less than half a mile to the south, which opened in December 2023.
+In April 2023, the Snite Museum closed in anticipation of the completion of the new Raclin Murphy Museum of Art, less than half a mile to the south, which opened in December 2023.
+The building was renamed as a research center, and currently supports ongoing care of the collection and research for the Raclin Murphy's holdings and houses the curatorial and administrative offices.

 History

 The Bishops Gallery and Museum of Indian Antiquities established about 1875 in the Main Building, preceded the Snite Museum building which was constructed in 1980.
 By 1924, the Wightman Memorial Art Gallery had opened in Bond Hall.
 In 1952, O'Shaughnessy Hall, home of the Notre Dame College of Arts and Letters, included exhibition galleries.
 During the 1950s, Croatian sculptor Ivan Meštrović was in residence at the university, working in the eponymous Meštrović Studio.

 In 1975, the Fred B. Snite family donated funds to construct the Snite Museum of Art.
 The museum opened in 1980, incorporating both Meštrović's sculpture studio (Snite is also home to the Ivan Meštrović papers) and the O'Shaughnessy art gallery, the latter used for the presentation of traveling and temporary exhibitions.

 Joseph Antenucci Becherer became new director of the museum in 2018.

 With a new museum being constructed elsewhere on the campus, the Snite Museum closed in 2023, with plans to become the Snite Research Center in the Visual Arts.